Example of Judge assessing interpreter's qualifications when interpreter is not Certified or listed in the Registry.

 Last updated 09-Feb-2004 3:25 pm

 This video shows a female interpreter performing consecutive interpreting.
 She waits for each speaker to finish his/her statement, and then interprets into the non-English language.
-This is the type of interpreting that must be used for an interview.
-The interpreter has to sometimes retain great sections of a statement and takes notes in order to render accurately.
+The interpreter has to sometimes retain large sections of speech and takes notes in order to render accurately.
 The interpreter also has to manage the pace of the conversation without interrupting too frequently.

 CODE OF ETHICS

 Interpreters must abide by a strict code of ethics and understand their professional responsibilities.
-Failure to do so may result in the interpreter's suspension or dismissal.
-These principles are practiced by all types of interpreters.
+The principles are practiced by all types of interpreters.

 Code of Ethics and Professional Responsibilities for Court Interpreters